Akuli/python-tutorial/variables.md

 ```

 `a == 1` is the same as `(a == 1) == True`, but `a == 1` is more
-readable, so most of the time you shouldn't write `== True` anywhere.
+readable, so most of the time we shouldn't write `== True` anywhere.

 ```py
 >>> a = 1